 This happened in the 49th over of 50 overs.
 Without that six, and without Stokes who would have been caught had Trent Boult not stepped back onto the boundary rope, England would not have won the world cup.

 - Despite not being a gambling man, I wish I had put some money on that happening!

 - I very much believe in intuition.
-I believe the masterpiece that is our brain often puts together past experience to come up with a conclusion that our logical brain cannot understand.
-In business you might call it gut feeling, but it is more than that.
-I know that on the many occasions I have felt strongly about doing or not doing something, but ignored my gut telling me to do the opposite and on every occasions my intuition was right.
+I believe the masterpiece that is our brain often puts together past experiences to come up with a conclusion that our logical brain cannot understand.
+In business, you might call it gut feeling, but it is more than that.
+I know that on the many occasions, I have felt strongly about doing or not doing something, but ignored my gut telling me to do the opposite and on every occasions my intuition was right.
 It wasn’t just playing a hunch; it was using past experience to warn me of the current one.
 However, we are trained to be logical and ignore this feeling these days.
 I just wanted to say that you shouldn’t.
 We have these feelings for a reason.
 Learn to listen to them and you will be more successful in business.
 For a far more detailed explanation than I could every give read the excellent book Blink by Malcolm Gladwell.

 I sincerely hope that you take at least one thing from this article that makes your business more successful.

 Thank you England and New Zealand for a great game of cricket.